 As an added bonus, fish that scare easily, or who aren’t feeling well, can hide in dense foliage located away from the main swimming area.
 The calmer your fish are, the healthier they will be.

-Tasty and Nutritious Snacks for Your Fish
+floating aquarium plants are Tasty and Nutritious Snacks for Your Fish

 Aside from staple dry foods, there is no getting around the fact that fish need extra nutrients in their diet.